-The station is located at 7711 Carondelet in Clayton, Mo., in a newly built studio with two broadcast studios, one on either side of a conference room that doubles as a performance space.
+The station is located at 7711 Carondelet in Clayton, Mo., in a modern studio with two broadcast studios and a performance space.
 The studio has the capability to broadcast remotely throughout the central corridor of the St. Louis metro-area.

 Board of Directors:

 The station is led by a volunteer board of directors.
 James L. Nouss, Jr. serves as the board’s president.
 Board members include: Thriess Britton, Spencer B. Burke, David Diener, Julian I. Edison, Deanne Lane, Babette Meiners, Noémi K. Neidorff, James L. Nouss, Lisa Nouss, Mabel Purkerson, M.D., John Russell, Michael Scully, and Donna Wilkinson.
 Honorary members include Marie-Hélène Bernard, Andrew Jorgensen, David Robertson, Leonard Slatkin.
 These individuals work side-by-side with the Radio Arts Advocacy Council, a dedicated group of long-term community leaders of arts organizations in the St. Louis area, to oversee the management and operations of the station.

 RAF-STL is organized as a 501(c)(3), nonprofit corporation, is not owned by any single individual or corporation and is incorporated for the public benefit.
 The board of RAF-STL is responsible for overseeing the management and interests of the station.

-The station relies on charitable donations and advertising revenues from the use of a nonprofit commercial license (selling only 72 minutes of paid advertising per day), as well as underwriting, donor and promotional activities, to fund its operations.
-A friends’ organization is currently being established, as well as plans for fundraising events, the pursuit of foundation grants and various other fundraising opportunities.
-In addition, RAF-STL is fortunate to have prominent corporate backers, including the Centene Charitable Foundation, which gifted RAF-STL a $1 million start-up grant, as part of the foundation’s philanthropic mission to enhance the communities in which it does business.
+The station relies on charitable donations and advertising revenues from the use of a nonprofit commercial license (selling only 72 minutes of paid advertising per day), as well as underwriting, donors, grants, events and promotional activities to fund its operations.